s3ql/s3ql/rst/mount.rst

 Cache Flushing and Expiration
 -----------------------------

-S3QL flushes changed blocks in the cache to the backend whenever a block has not been accessed for at least 10 seconds by default.
-This time can be influenced using the :cmdopt:`--dirty-block-upload-delay` option.
-Note that when a block is flushed, it still remains in the cache.
+S3QL writes changed blocks to the backend whenever a block in the cache has not been modified for some time, or when it runs out of cache space.
+The time can set using the :cmdopt:`--dirty-block-upload-delay` option.

 Cache expiration (i.e., removal of blocks from the cache) is only done when the maximum cache size is reached.
 S3QL always expires the least recently used blocks first.

 NFS Support
 ===========